cjlearn/present-oo/polymorphism.md

 ## Inheritance

-Inheritance is a way for ond kind of data to extend another.
+Inheritance is a way for one kind of data to extend another.
 In class- based OOP, the language supports this through _sub-classing_.
 In most OOP languages, sub-classing often implies _subtyping_ although the distinction is often not made.
 People use the terms interchangeably.